AgaMiko/plastic-object-detection/content/home/hero.md

 **Learn more, waste less!**

-Build with us a model to detect waste in environment.
+Build with us deep learning-based model to detect waste in environment.